 - Other-state Residents: You may file the FAFSA after March 1.
 Refer to the FAFSA Application (PDF) for your applicable state aid deadline.
 While most states do not allow for the transfer of state aid to out-of-state schools, it is best to keep your options open by meeting your state aid filing deadline.

-- You and your custodial parent (if applicable) will need your own PIN allowing you both to sign the FAFSA electronically.
+- You and your custodial parent (if applicable) will need your own FSA ID allowing you both to sign the FAFSA electronically.

-- Parents can use the same PIN to sign the FAFSA for multiple children from one year to the next.
+- Parents can use the same FSA ID to sign the FAFSA for multiple children from one year to the next.

-- PINs do not expire and can be used when filing for financial aid in future years.
+- FSA IDs do not expire and can be used when filing for financial aid in future years.

-- Your PIN serves as your electronic signature and provides access to your personal records, so never share your PIN with anyone.
+- Your FSA ID serves as your electronic signature and provides access to your personal records, so never share your FSA ID with anyone.